treigerm/CommonCrawlProcessing/deduped/README.md

 ### Deduping with sharding

 <b>NOTE:</b> By default the sharding assumes that we are working on English data and shard into 100 files.
-However it should be trivial to add the language
+However it should be trivial to change the script and
-code as an argument.
+add the language code as an argument.

 Sharding the files:
 ```bash